Setting up a mobile food business

 In most cases yes, although if you are an experienced caterer this may be sufficient.
 You must have an adequate knowledge of food safety to ensure that you handle food safely.
 If you are in any doubt contact the Food and Safety Team for advice.
 Babergh and Mid Suffolk run the Level 2 Award in Food Safety in Catering on a regular basis.
 If you will have other food handlers working with you then training them in your documented food safety management system may be adequate.

 This is a document that covers all the food safety hazards relevant to your operation along with the controls you will put in place to prevent them.
-Whilst you can produce your own food safety management system from scratch if you prefer, the Food Standards Agency has produced an easy to use document called Safer Food Better Business which you can download from the FSA website .
+Whilst you can produce your own food safety management system from scratch if you prefer, the Food Standards Agency has produced an easy to use document called Safer Food Better Business: Download the Safer Food Better Business document.
 You fill the blanks in the Safe Methods to personalise the document to your business and complete the diary every day that you trade to demonstrate that you are putting the Safe Methods into practice.
 When you are inspected you will be given a Food Hygiene Rating.
-Ratings are available to the public via the FHRS website and you will be given a sticker to display on the mobile.
+View Food Hygiene ratings.
 It is particularly important that your documented food safety management system is in place and being put into practice as without this your rating will be at best ‘1 – Major Improvement Necessary’.
 If you need any advice ahead of your first inspection to ensure that you get a good rating, officers from the Food and Safety Team will be happy to assist.
 If you are registered with Babergh or Mid Suffolk but always trade outside of the districts then responsibility for issuing a hygiene rating may be transferred to another local authority.